tobiusventures/tobius-buildpack-monorepo/README.md

 # Tobius Buildpack: Monorepo

-This buildpack converts an individual application within a monorepo into the main Heroku application.
+This buildpack converts an individual application within a monorepo into the main application (for Heroku).

 ## Usage